aaronbloomfield/ccc/hws/btcscript/index.md

 #### Development Tips

+- You will often have to wait until a previous transaction has been confirmed before you can run a successive transaction.
+If you look at the page for the wallet or the transaction (both described below), you need at least one confirmation (not 6, like with real BTC).
+Many of the follow-on transactions will not work properly if the funding UTXO transaction has not been confirmed.
+  - Confirmation can take some time -- 10-20 minutes is not unreasonable.
+Start early and plan to work on other things while it's bouncing around the mempool waiting to be confirmed.
 - You can, and should, use a site such as [https://siminchen.github.io/bitcoinIDE/build/editor.html](https://siminchen.github.io/bitcoinIDE/build/editor.html) to test your code.
 Note that this site is, by necessity, limited in what it can do.
 It will try to execute the scripts, but it doesn't always know if there is enough balance, if the corresponding UTXO script matches, etc.  So use that site to get started, but be sure to test your scripts via the means specified in this assignment.